-Hepatitis C is a liver disease caused by the hepatitis C virus.
+Hepatitis C is inflammation of the liver caused by the hepatitis C virus.
 A number of people will experience no symptoms, while others will experience symptoms ranging from mild to severe.
-Left unmanaged, hepatitis C can lead to scarring of the liver and serious liver disease.
-World-wide, there are an estimated 170 million people living with chronic (long-term) hepatitis C, with 3-4 million new infections a year.
+Left untreated, hepatitis C can lead to scarring of the liver and serious liver disease.

 There are six main strains, or genotypes, of hepatitis C - genotypes 1 to 6.
 Each of these genotypes contain numerous subtypes identified by letters such as genotype 1a, 1b and 3a etc. The prevalence of genotypes vary between countries.
 The main genotypes found in Australia are genotype 1 and genotype 3.

 The hepatitis C virus is transmitted by blood-to-bloodstream contact.
 Infection occurs when blood with hepatitis C virus gets into the bloodstream of another person.
-The hepatitis C virus can survive outside the body for at least 16 hours, and can still cause infection if it enters a person’s bloodstream during this time.
+The hepatitis C virus can survive outside the body for up to six weeks at room temperature on inanimate surfaces, and remain infectious during this time.

-The presence of hepatitis C virus in the blood is detected with a Polymerase Chain Reaction (PCR) test on blood samples.
-Many people will be given a screening test – the hepatitis C antibody test – before the PCR test.
+Until recently, the presence of hepatitis C virus in the blood is detected with a Polymerase Chain Reaction (PCR) test on blood samples.